SKYSCRAPERS1999/CS184-Smoke-Simulation/documents/final/index.md

 [Real-Time Fluid Dynamics for Games](http://www.dgp.toronto.edu/people/stam/reality/Research/pdf/GDC03.pdf)

 ------

 ### Contributions from team member

 Eric Ying: Worked primarily on the simulation.
-Created the grid model and </center>implemented the various equations for fluid simulation such as: advection, diffusion, buoyant force, external force, and projection.
+Created the grid model and implemented the various equations for fluid simulation such as: advection, diffusion, buoyant force, external force, and projection.
 Also worked on mouse input for smoke.

 Yuanhao Zhai: Worked on the rendering aspect of the project, especially writing OpenGL codes.
 Also worked on integrating nanogui into the project.